SaminAhmadi/SaminAhmadi/README.md

 ## 💼 Experience Highlights

+### 🚀 Gamelander — Frontend Intern
+- Worked on an e-commerce platform for games and digital products
+- Assisted in developing shop-related features and UI improvements
+- Built a strong foundation in team collaboration and production-ready frontend development

 ### 🏢 Noavaran Nikpendar Varna — Frontend Developer

 * Worked for 6–7 months on a **real estate CRM system**